winlibs/nghttp2/doc/nghttp2_check_authority.rst

 .. function:: int nghttp2_check_authority(const uint8_t *value, size_t len)

-    Returns nonzero if the *value* which is supposed to the value of :authority or host header field is valid according to https://tools.ietf.org/html/rfc3986#section-3.2
+    Returns nonzero if the *value* which is supposed to be the value of the :authority or host header field is valid according to https://tools.ietf.org/html/rfc3986#section-3.2